Are you skirt savvy? Do you know which skirt style is best for your body shape? Knowing this can help you choose the

 What’s the best length skirt for you?

-Whether you like it or not, the following factors should come into play when choosing what skirt length is best for you: skirt shape, your shape and then governed only a little by the fashion of the time!
+Whether you like it or not, the following factors come into play when choosing what skirt length is best for you.
+Skirt shape, your shape and then governed only a little by the fashion of the time!
+So here’s how to choose the right skirt shape.

 The right hemline for you will depend on the shape and cut of the skirt.
 Age shouldn’t matter but many women will draw the line at wearing a certain skirt styles such as a mini length skirt if like us, you hate your knees or have chunkier legs (although a thick pair of tights can often solve problem!).

 Choosing a skirt style